GSTK cards featured on other pages are collected here:

 You could also glue a paper mane (possibly of small and medium hearts in different colors) around a large, upside-down heart shape and draw, or paste on, eyes, nose, and whisker-dots.
 Heart-shaped confetti or glitter might be big enough to use for pupils or whiskers.

 If you live in the area, WCTL is looking for donations of Valentine's cards that they'll distribute to local places (like hospitals and senior centers) to brighten many people's days.
-If you'd like to be part of that, check out their Healing Hearts project at WCTL.org - The date they need them by varies, but generally by the week before Valentine's Day, so they have time to get them where they're needed. ~ You could use these ones and share your love of animals, too.
+If you'd like to be part of that, check out their Healing Hearts project at WCTL.org - The date they need them by varies, but generally by a week before Valentine's Day, so they have time to get them where they're needed. ~ You could use these ones and share your love of animals, too.

 Here are some cute new Valentine's Day cards you can use. ^_^ I recommend coloring them before cutting them apart.
 Also, to make them sturdier, you can glue them to construction paper hearts, or paper doily hearts.
 You could also print them on cardstock or even glue the colored page to cardstock (or half a folder), let dry, then cut them out.